-The PINE Property is subject to a 3% underlying NSR royalty payable to a former owner.
+The PINE Property is subject to a 3% underlying NSR royalty payable ("Underlying NSR") to a former owner.
 The Company reached an agreement with the former owner to cap the 3% NSR royalty at \$5 million payable from production for consideration totaling \$100,000 and 300,000 common shares payable in stages through to January 31, 2019 (completed).

-GFTEC retains a 2.5% net profits interest ("NPI") royalty on mineral claims comprising approximately 96% of the PINE Property, which are subject to a NSR royalty payable to a former owner ("Underlying NSR") and a 1% NSR royalty on the balance of the claims that are not subject to the Underlying NSR royalty.
+GFTEC retains a 2.5% net profits interest ("NPI") royalty on mineral claims comprising approximately 96% of the PINE Property, which are subject to the Underlying NSR and a 1% NSR royalty on the balance of the claims that are not subject to the Underlying NSR.
 The NPI royalty can be reduced to 1.25% at any time through the payment to GFTEC of \$2.5 million in cash or shares.
 The NSR royalty can be reduced to 0.5% through the payment to GFTEC of \$2.5 million in cash or shares.

 In November 2019 Amarc entered into a purchase agreement with two prospectors to acquire 100% of a single mineral claim, called the Paula Property, located internal to the wider JOY District mineral tenure.
-The claim is subject to a 1% NSR royalty payable from commercial production that is capped at \$0.5 million.
+The claim is subject to a 1% NSR royalty payable from commercial production that is capped at \$500,000.